localvoid/ivi/packages/ivi/README.md

 ): (props: P) => VComponent<P>;
 ```

-`component` creates a factory that produces component nodes.

-`factory` is a function that produces stateful component render functions.
+- `factory` - Function that produces stateful component render functions.

-`areEqual` is a function that checks input properties for changes and is used
-as an optimization hint to avoid updates when properties didn't change.
-When
+- `areEqual` - Optional function that checks input properties for changes and is used as an optimization hint to reduce unnecessary updates when properties didn't change.

-root subtree is updated with `forceUpdate` option, `areEqual` hint is ignored
-and all components are updated.
+*When root subtree is updated with `forceUpdate` option, `areEqual` hint is ignored and all components are updated.*

 #### **`getProps()`**

+`getProps` gets current component props from component instance.

 ```ts
 function getProps = <P>(component: Component<P>): P;
 ```

-`getProps` gets current component props.
+- `component` - Component instance.

 #### **`invalidate()`**

+`invalidate` invalidates component and schedules an update.

 ```ts
 function invalidate(component: Component): void;
 ```

-`invalidate` invalidates component and schedules an update.
+- `component` - Component instance.

 > *SSR: Throws an exception.*

 #### **`useUnmount()`**

+Adds an unmount hook.

 ```ts
 function useUnmount(